 For example, East Lothian Council announced 2023's Musselburgh's Guy Fawkes Fireworks display, at Musselburgh Racecourse, was cancelled out of concern for wildlife at nearby Levenhall Links.
 An independently run bonfire and fireworks display in the Pinkie area of Musselburgh is still going ahead again this year though.

-Meadowbank Stadium used to host an annual fireworks display before it was closed for a massive redevelopment.
+Meadowbank Stadium also used to host an annual fireworks display before the sports centre was redeveloped.